maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

 }
 ```

 This means the key is calculated dynamically during runtime.
-Following the references from the XOR table we reach a function at `0x4a01956c` which I called `generate_xor_table`.
-This function is probably statically at some point before you can dump the memory.
+Following the references from the XOR table, we reach a function at `0x4a01956c` which I called `generate_xor_table`.
+This function is probably invoked statically during initialization.

-This function generates the key by starting from the seed `0xc9acbcc6` and iteratively generate the key.
+This function generates the key by starting from the seed `0xc9acbcc6` and iteratively generating the key.

 ```c
 int generate_xor_table(void)